Here are the Republicans who could be the next Speaker

 Other potential contenders

 House GOP members have mentioned a swath of other potential candidates for Speaker in passing.
-Rep. Andy Harris (R-Md.) said on X that he would like to see Rep. Byron Donalds (R-Fla.) as Speaker.
+Rep. Andy Harris (R-Md.) said on X, the platform formerly known as Twitter, that he would like to see Rep. Byron Donalds (R-Fla.) as Speaker.

-Other floated names include Rep. Mark Green (R-Tenn.), chair of the House Homeland Security, and Rep. Jodey Arrington (R-Texas), chair of the House Budget Committee.
+Other floated names include Rep. Mark Green (R-Tenn.), chairman of the House Homeland Security Committee, and Rep. Jodey Arrington (R-Texas), chairman of the House Budget Committee.

 Not running – but looking to move up in GOP leadership

 Emmer had been speculated to be a potential candidate for Speaker.
-But Emmer confirmed on Wednesday that he is supporting Scalise for Speaker and seeking his spot as House Majority Leader.
+But Emmer confirmed Wednesday that he is supporting Scalise for Speaker and seeking his spot as House majority leader.

 According to three GOP sources, Emmer had been making calls to members about moving up.